 • More than 18 years of age

-• Not a full-time student; and
+• Not a full-time or part-time student in a degree seeking program; and

 • A permanent, legal resident of Mississippi at the time of application and throughout the grant period.
 Applicants may be required to show proof of residence (such as driver’s license, proof of domicile, homestead, utility bills).